robbert-vdh/yabridge/README.md

 ## Usage

+TODO: Refactor these sections to refer to yabridgectl for most of the setup.
+Manual setup can be moved to its own section.

 You can either download a prebuilt version of yabridge through the GitHub [releases](https://github.com/robbert-vdh/yabridge/releases) section, or you can compile it from source using the instructions in the [build](#Building) section